This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Are you able to lift your bag and place it in the overhead bin of the airplane?
 Or lift it up onto the luggage racks of a train or bus?
 You can’t depend on someone else to do it for you.

 I remember one trip I took to Indonesia, I had two bags with me and I regretted it the whole time.
-Lugging two bags in and out of buses and trains was a nightmare and lets not even talk about trying to take two bags into an airport bathroom.
+Lugging two bags in and out of buses and trains was a nightmare and let’s not even talk about trying to take two bags into an airport bathroom.
 Never again.

 10. ALWAYS TAKE AN EMPTY WATER BOTTLE

 One of the most important things to remember when traveling, is to stay hydrated.
-Staying hydrated elevates your mood, keeps your energy levels up, and improves your cognitive function.
+Dehydration leads to headaches, sleepless nights, and leg cramps.
+Nobody wants that.

 By bringing an empty water bottle, you can take it through security without any problem.
 Once on the other side, just fill it up from the water fountain.
 You’re also going to save a few bucks by not having to shell out $5 or whatever ridiculous price airports charge for bottles of water now.